jahangir842/freecodecamp-gitlab-ci/README.md

+# This Repo is imported from Gitlab..... on 20 July 2024

 # DevOps with GitLab CI Course - Build Pipelines and Deploy to AWS

 👋 Welcome to this GitLab CI course available on freeCodeCamp.